 One of the benefits of this is that my feed has been largely dominated by nutrition accounts for multiple years, which I feel puts me in a decent position to create a list of people that I think would be worth following.

-I’ve included 20 accounts in this list, but obviously there are a lot of other accounts out there that could deserve to be in this list.
+I’ve included 20 accounts in this list, but obviously, there are a lot of other accounts out there that could deserve to be on this list.
 At a minimum though, I think most people could get a lot of value out of following some of these accounts.